 Licensee shall pay the License Fee by electronic ACH payment, a cashier's or certified check, or money order made payable to Timberlands II, LLC by delivery to Licensor's Agent, Forest Resource Consultants, Inc., whose mailing address is 702 North Temple Drive, Diboll, Texas 75941.
+If any payment of the License Fee by Licensee is returned due to non-sufficient funds in Licensee’s account, Licensee shall be responsible and shall reimburse Licensor for any fees or charges incurred by Licensor.

 SPECIAL LICENSE CONDITIONS: Licensee attests they and all Licensees on the attached “License Signature Roster” have read and understand the Standard Conditions of License Agreement.